For any teacher, ESL lesson planning can be time-consuming, and sometimes, tricky.

 Although a paid subscription, it is worth it if you are looking for reading based lessons or CLIL-related materials, as there are lessons for students of all ages to incorporate in classes.

 This website has an affiliation with the British newspaper The Guardian, so is therefore often updated with the latest news and full reading comprehension lesson plans.

 Breaking News English offers a 6-level design, where students can choose to read a current news article according to their level.

-There are often 10-15 activities below each article which, unfortunately, cannot be completed online but can be printed to do in class or for self-study purposes.
+There are often 10-15 activities below each article.
+Unfortunately, they cannot be completed online but can be printed to do in class or for self-study purposes.